 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-For example, we have paused or discontinued the development of all of our remaining product candidates, which are still in drug discovery stages, and we may not ever obtain regulatory approval for any future product candidates.
+For example, we have paused or discontinued the development of all of our product candidates, which are still in drug discovery stages, and we may not ever obtain regulatory approval for any future product candidates.
+In addition, as a company, we have not developed any product candidates for the autoimmune diseases and if the Acquisition is successful, will focus on the clinical development of Tenet's lead product candidate, TNT119, for SLE and ITP.